-Occupational Safety and Health Policy
+CPG10 - Occupational Safety and Health Policy

-To demonstrate the commitment of the Shire of Cocos (Keeling) Islands (the Shire) to ensuring a safe and healthy work environment.
+The purpose of this policy is to demonstrate the commitment of the Shire of Cocos (Keeling) Islands to ensuring a safe and healthy work environment for employees, Councillors, contractors, volunteers, and visitors of the Shire of Cocos (Keeling) Islands.

-This policy applies to all employees, contractors, volunteers, work experience students and Councillors.
+This Policy applies to all employees, contractors, volunteers, and Councillors and to all Council workplaces.

-The Shire regards the provision of a safe and healthy work environment as fundamental to all organisational activities and essential to maintaining high standards of organisational sustainability, performance and governance.
-The following objectives and responsibilities will aid the Shire in achieving these standards.
+The Shire of Cocos (Keeling) Islands regards the provision of a safe and healthy work environment as fundamental to all organisational activities and essential to maintaining high standards of organisational sustainability, performance performance, and governance.
+The following objectives and responsibilities will aid the Shire of Cocos (Keeling) Islands in achieving these standards: